KFoxder/django-cache-helper/README.md

 django-cache-helper
 ===================

-django-cache-helper is a simple tool for making caching functions, methods, and class methods a little bit easier.
+django-cache-helper is a simple tool for making memoizing/caching functions, methods, and class methods a little bit easier.
-It is largely based off of django-cache-utils, however, since cache-utils did not support caching model methods by instance and carried other features I didn't need, django-cache-helper was created.
+It is largely based off of django-cache-utils, however, since cache-utils did not support memoization of a model methods by instance and carried other features I didn't need, django-cache-helper was created.

-In order to cache a function/method/class_method:
+In order to memoize/cache a function/method/class_method:

 ```python
 @cached(60*60)